ensorcis/Glyde/README.md

 # Glyde
-Consumer Application for Food ordering in Stadiums and restaurants
+Consumer Application for Food ordering in Stadiums and Restaurants